WEBSITES

 The Bioscope

 The Bioscope is an information resource for early and silent cinema, in blog format.
-It provides up-to-date on news, information, events, documents, publications, discoveries and anything else on early and silent cinema (which include the 'pre-cinema' and Victorian cinema fields).
-Contributions are supplied by invited registered users only (though any one can add comments).
-There is an RSS feed.
+It provides news, information, events, documents, publications, discoveries and anything else on early and silent cinema (which include the 'pre-cinema' and Victorian cinema fields).
+Update: The Bioscope stopped adding new content in August 2012 but its archives can still be viewed online.

 Cinematografica